hamzanadeveloper/AWS-Feathers-Setup/README.md

 ## Requirements

-Download and install the docker community edition.
+Download and install Docker Community Edition.

 In order to use the following boilerplate code, you have to create an AWS account and properly configure certain services.